 FAMU may restructure its internal roadway network to eliminate through movements on campus roadways except for emergency, transit and University maintenance vehicles.
 Prior to implementing such modifications, FAMU will coordinate with the City of Tallahassee and CRTPA staff and verify that there are no resulting negative impacts to traffic flow within the surrounding traffic network and ensure no negative impacts to residential neighborhoods.
+Prior to any long-term roadway closures, FAMU will coordinate with the City of Tallahassee, TLCPD, CRTPA, or the FDOT and identify the appropriate analysis, including evaluation of alternatives to closure including but not limited to traffic calming and intersection design treatments, that must be completed by FAMU and reviewed and approved by the appropriate agency.
+The results of the analysis may require improvements to the area roadway network.

 FAMU may endeavor to initiate the closure or partial closure of internal roads such as indicated on the Master Plan Update in order to reinforce internal pedestrian promenades/transit corridors.
-FAMU shall cooperate with the City of Tallahassee, CRTPA and TLCPD to identify mitigation strategies related to mitigate through traffic resulting from the closure or partial closure of these roadways.
+FAMU shall cooperate with the City of Tallahassee, Leon County and FDOT to identify mitigation strategies related to mitigate through traffic resulting from the closure or partial closure of these roadways.